 Should abusive boyfriends be treated differently than abusive husbands?
 That’s the question being posed by those who would like to close the “boyfriend loophole” in the Violence Against Women Act (VAWA).
 VAWA prohibits abusers from purchasing and possessing firearms if they have ever been married to, lived with, or had a child with the victim.
 Unfortunately, abuse is not limited to these relationships.

 Using data from over 30,000 incidents to which police responded, we are undertaking research that will shed light on gun use by intimate partners who are currently married, formerly married, currently dating, and formerly dating.
 We anticipate that this work will be relevant to upcoming policy development.
-VAWA, authored in 1994 by then-Senator Joe Biden with the support and assistance of a broad coalition of advocacy groups, is up for reauthorization in 2018.
+VAWA, authored in 1994 by then-Senator Joe Biden with the support and assistance of a broad coalition of advocacy groups, was up for reauthorization in 2018.
+The bill passed the House in early 2019 and is awaiting action by the Senate.

 Conflict between parents and their adolescent children is expected, but sometimes it exceeds what either can handle.
 In this project, we are examining over 3,000 such disputes to which police were called.
 Most of these calls are for verbal disputes.
 Initial analyses suggest that most often a parent is listed as the victim but when a parent is the offender the incident tends to be more violent and to result in greater physical harm.